-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 But it’s worth also noting that Pelissero said this is not something that would likely happen anytime soon.

-Sherman remains a free agent, rated the 19th-best free agent on the market by Pro Football Focus heading into the beginning of the signing period last week — and the only one of the top 20 who has yet to be signed, tagged or otherwise accounted for.
+Sherman was rated the 19th-best free agent on the market by Pro Football Focus heading into the beginning of the signing period last week — and the only one of the top 20 who has yet to be signed, tagged or otherwise accounted for.

-The reasons why Sherman remains unsigned may be threefold — his age (he’ll be 33 on Tuesday), recent injury history (the Achilles tear that helped end his Seattle career and a calf injury last year that limited him to five game last season), and, as always, price.
+The reasons why Sherman remains unsigned may be threefold — his age (he’ll be 33 on Tuesday), recent injury history (the Achilles tear that helped end his Seattle career and a calf injury last year that limited him to five games) and, as always, price.

 While he looked like his old self when healthy in 2019, Pro Football Focus gave him a coverage grade of just 67.2 in 2020, the lowest of his career.
 Admittedly, the injuries surely contributed and Sherman — who is acting as his own agent — will try to convince teams he still has it.